Bhaskargad

 Bhaskargad Fort, alternatively known as Basgad Fort, is a hill fort situated within the Nashik district of Maharashtra, India.
 Part of the Trimbak hill range, it lies in proximity to Harihar Fort.
 Located approximately 48 kilometers away from Igatpuri, Bhaskargad Fort is recognized as a favored site for activities such as trekking and hiking."

 History

-This fort was built during the period of Yadava (kshtriya) of Deogiri in the 13th century.
+This fort was built during the period of Yadava (kshtriya) of Devgiri in the 13th century.
 It was under the control of Yadavas from 1279 to 1308.
-It was later under the control of the Bahamani Sultanate followed by Nizamshahi of Ahmednagar, and the Mughals.
-In 1629, Shahaji Raje revolted against the Mohammed Adil Shah of Bijapur and the fort was captured by him.
+It was later under the control of the Bahmani Kingdom followed by Ahmadnagar Sultanate, and the Mughal Empire.
+In 1629, Shahaji revolted against the Mohammed Adil Shah of Bijapur and the fort was captured by him.
 This fort was again captured by Adil Shah after the surrender of Shahaji at Mahuli Fort.
-The fort was under Mughals in 1633. in 1670 the chieftain of King Shivaji, Moropant Pingale, won the fort from Moghuls.
-In 1688 the fort was again captured by Moghuls.
+The fort was under Mughal Empire in 1633. in 1670 the chieftain of King Shivaji, Moropant Trimbak Pingle, won the fort from Mughals.
+In 1688 the fort was again captured by Mughals.
 The Koli tribal revolted in 1730 and captured the fort.
 The fort was under the control of Peshwas until 1818 when Captain Briggs of the East India Company captured it.